Shopify/cli/docs/cli-kit/ui-kit/readme.md

 Shows a text field and waits for the user to input something and press `Enter` to submit.

-This requires a `message` to display a prompt for user input.
-If `skipPromptMessage` is `true`, the prompt will not be displayed.

 Unless `allowEmpty` is set to `true` the user will see a validation error if they attempt to press `Enter` without having typed anything.
 If `allowEmpty` is `true` then an empty string will be returned in case they immediately press `Enter`.
 This can be useful for optional fields.

 `defaultValue` can be used to show a default value with a dimmed text style.
 The user can either press `Enter` immediately if they wish to submit the default value or start typing in order to override it.

 The validation logic can also be customized by passing the `validate` function which has to return either a `string` in case of error or `undefined` in case validation passes.

-Finally, if you want to mask the user input with asterisks you can set the `password` param to `true`.
+If you want to mask the user input with asterisks you can set the `password` param to `true`.
 This can be useful for sensitive inputs that the user might not want to reveal while typing.

+Finally, the `minimal` flag can be used to render a text input without the underline and prompt message.

 ### Async tasks